gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 5. In VisualStudio:
 * Replace `Cor` everywhere by the editorName
 * Add to System/Cor.Xrm.Plugins the reference to Shared/Cor.Xrm.Service and Shared/Cor.Xrm.Utilities
-7. Install `Microsoft.CrmSdk.CoreAssemblies` NuGet package in all relevant projects, such as:
+* Install `Microsoft.CrmSdk.CoreAssemblies` NuGet package in all relevant projects, such as: Shared/Cor/Xrm.Service, Shared/Cor/Xrm.Utilities and System/Cor.Xrm.Plugins
-* Shared/Cor/Xrm.Service
-* Shared/Cor/Xrm.Utilities
-* System/Cor.Xrm.Plugins
+* Right click in the solution > Add new project > Search for 'C# shared project' and create it `Cor.Xrm.EntityWrappers` in the Shared folder

 #### Coding process
 `The logic must be implemented in the service (e.g: CodeNasService) and not in the class (e.g: CodeNas).`